Sarahjdes/100-days-of-code/log.md

 **Thoughts** I'm done with my random quote machine!
 It works, it tweets, yay!
 All I need now is to add a lot of new wonderful quotes from the author I picked.

 [My Random Quote Machine](http://codepen.io/sarahjdes/pen/jyeNBO)

+### Day 36: February 10th 2017, Friday

+**Today's Progress**: Worked on FCC algorithms

+**Thoughts** Still working on FCC algorithms.
+I've been working a lot lately, and I don't have much energy to put into recreational coding once I come back from work.
+It's been hard to keep going!
+Skipped yesterday, but managed to do hald an hour today.